 Already Attached To A Vehicle?

-What if you already own a vehicle and you want to take it along with you to the Philippines?
+What if you already own a vehicle and want to take it to the Philippines?
 Is that an option?

 In the past, this was indeed available.
-Unfortunately, you are no longer allowed to import a second-hand vehicle to the Philippines.
+Unfortunately, you can no longer import a second-hand vehicle to the Philippines.

 Unless you are a returning citizen or hold a 13G visa (allowing for permanent residence in the Philippines), you are out of luck.